ankit3388/AutoMatedEmail/README.md

 Jane Smith	          jane@example.com	      Amazon	         https://link	      Yes
 ```

-If Reminder = Yes, the script sends a follow-up using reminder.html.
+- If Reminder = Yes, the script sends a follow-up using reminder.html.
- If Reminder = No, it sends the initial mail using index.html.
+- If Reminder = No, it sends the initial mail using index.html.
+- If Reminder = Done, No email is sent

 📜 How to Use
 ```